ademcifci/formidable-forms-a11y-plugins/README.md

-# Formidable Forms A11y enhancement Plugins
+# Formidable Forms A11y Enhancement Plugins

 A collection of custom accessibility and UX plugins that enhance Formidable Forms without modifying core.
 Each plugin is self-contained and can be installed independently.